openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-hiappevent.md

 **Error Description**

-When calling the write interface for application event logging, the system ignores related events because an invalid event name was passed.
+When calling the write interface for application event logging, the system will ignore related events because an invalid event name was passed.

 **Possible Causes**

 The passed event name does not comply with the following rules:
-- The event name contains only the $ character, digits, letters, and underscore characters.
+- The event name only contains $ characters, digits, letters, and underscore characters.
-- The first character of the event name must be a letter or $ character, the middle characters must be digits, letters, or underscores, and the last character must be a digit or letter.
+- The first character of the event name must be a letter or $ character, middle characters must be digits, letters, or underscores, and the last character must be a digit or letter.
-- The event name is non-empty and does not exceed 48 characters in length.
+- The event name is not empty and its length does not exceed 48 characters.

-**Resolution Steps**
+**Solution**

 Pass a valid event name.